 - It’s vegan-friendly: The noodle recipe as written is vegan.
 But you can add a fried egg for those who don’t need it to be, and add crispy tofu for those who do.

 - It is really versatile: Use fresh udon noodles, dried ramen noodles, or even rice noodles.
 And adjust the heat to your preference.
 Use more gochujang paste or gochugaru (Korean chilli flakes) for extra heat.
-Or tone it down with a dollop of creamy peanut butter.
+Or tone it down with a dollop of creamy peanut butter or a drizzle.

 - It’s great for a fridge raid: Add all those veggies lurking in the back of the fridge, or those last snippets of kimchi with a handful of edamame beans.